Marie Curtis: Political career

 Curtis was elected reeve of Long Branch in the 1952 municipal election, defeating incumbent reeve Thomas Carter by 150 votes in an upset victory.
 Curtis became the first female reeve of Long Branch and was welcomed with a corsage of orchids at the first meeting.
 As reeve, she oversaw improvements to infrastructure such as the installation of storm sewers on every street, the paving of roads, and the planting of crab apple trees alongside them.
 In December 1962, Curtis opened the Long Branch Arena, a new artificial ice rink in Long Branch.
 A plebiscite of taxpayers had turned down using taxpayer funds, and Curtis formed a citizen's committee instead and was able to fund-raise $97,000 of the $100,000 cost within two years, getting the Ontario government to chip in $10,000 to put it over the top.

-In October 1954, Hurricane Hazel caused Etobicoke Creek to flood Island Road and 43rd Street and a trailer park in Long Branch, washing trailers and homes into Lake Ontario, killing seven persons.
+In October 1954, Hurricane Hazel caused Etobicoke Creek to flood Island Road and 43rd Street and a trailer park in Long Branch, washing trailers and homes into Lake Ontario, killing seven people.
 700 people were evacuated from the trailer park and streets.
-Curtis oversaw the relocation of flood victims and advocated for the conversion of a flood plain on which the devastated homes stood into parkland, for which she was able to get the support of Metro Chairman Fred Gardiner.
+Curtis oversaw the relocation of flood victims and advocated for the conversion of a flood plain on which the devastated homes stood into parkland, for which she was able to get the support of Metro chairman Fred Gardiner.
 A million ($ in dollars) plan to demolish 300 homes, the trailer park and create a 35 acre park was developed.
 Curtis delivered compensation checks personally to the flood victims.

 As reeve, Curtis became a member of York County Council also, which opposed the Cumming Report to create Metropolitan Toronto, which grouped Toronto and its surrounding suburbs into a two-tier government The Government of Ontario over-rode the suburban concerns and Metropolitan Toronto came into being in 1954, while Metro Toronto Council came into being first, on April 15, 1953 and Curtis became a member of the first Metro Toronto Council.